Boulder City, Nevada: Government

 The city of Boulder City is a special charter municipality which operates under the council-manager form of government.
 The city council comprises five members, including the mayor, who acts as presiding officer for city council meetings.
 The city manager is appointed by the city council and executes the policies and directives of the city council.

 Boulder City is one of two locations within the State of Nevada where military veterans and their spouses can be interred.
 The Southern Nevada Veterans Memorial Cemetery is located in Boulder City.
 The cemetery was established in 1990.
-The State of Nevada has more than 300,000 veterans and is among the fastest growing region in the Western United States of people age 65 or older with the demographic of military veterans.^{[4]} the 79 acre cemetery is approximately 30 miles southeast of Las Vegas, Nevada.
+The State of Nevada has more than 300,000 veterans, and is among the fastest growing region in the Western United States of people age 65 or older with the demographic of military veterans.
+The 79 acre cemetery is approximately 30 miles southeast of Las Vegas.

 Education

 Boulder City's four public schools fall under the jurisdiction of the Clark County School District.
 Boulder City High School serves grades nine through twelve and has an average enrollment of 700–750 students.
 It was one of fourteen Clark County schools to become a five-star school in 2012.
 Elton & Madeline Garrett Junior High School serves grades six through eight.
 Martha P. King Elementary School serves grades three through five.
-Andrew J. Mitchell Elementary School serves grades K through two.
-Boulder City is also home of one non-profit private religious elementary school, Grace Christian Academy, which offers a Christian education for grades kindergarten through five.
-The school is part of Grace Community Church.
+Andrew J. Mitchell Elementary School serves grades Pre K through two.
+Boulder City is home to one religious school with a kindergarten program, Christian Center School, affiliated with Christian Center Church.
+Boulder City also has one micro school and learning center called EmpowerEd Leaders, offering kindergarten through eighth grade instruction.

-Boulder City also houses a small satellite campus of the College of Southern Nevada.

 Boulder City has a public library, the Boulder City Library.
 The Boulder City Library featured in the plot of the Oscar-winning 2016 film La La Land as the landmark across the street from the childhood home of the film's fictional heroine, aspiring actress Mia Dolan.
-However, La La Land's scenes of Mia's neighborhood in Boulder City (including the library) were actually filmed in Santa Clarita, CA.
+However, scenes of Mia's neighborhood in Boulder City (including the library) were actually filmed in Santa Clarita, California.